matrix-org/dendrite/CONTRIBUTING.md

 instance of dendrite, and [CODE_STYLE.md](CODE_STYLE.md) for the code style guide.

-We use `gb` for managing our dependencies, so `gb build` and `gb test` is how to build dendrite and run the unit tests respectively.
-Be aware that a list of all dendrite packages is the expected output for all tests succeeding with `gb test`.
+We use `go mod` for managing our dependencies, so `go build` and `go test` is how to build dendrite and run the unit tests respectively.
+Be aware that a list of all dendrite packages is the expected output for all tests succeeding with `go test`.
 There are also [scripts](scripts) for [linting](scripts/find-lint.sh) and doing a [build/test/lint run](scripts/build-test-lint.sh).